mymh13/scaleable_aws_turn-in-2/README.md

 This project is building on this repo: https://github.com/mymh13/swarm-dotnet-test It has been heavily modified and expanded upon from that foundation.

+Complete documentation with overview of the project is in the file named "skalbara_moln_2_clo24_nikhal78.pdf".

 ---

 ## Project Structure